Skip to content

 • Automatically parse API arguments to function arguments

-• Support async Python 3.8+ functions, and generators
+• Support async Python 3.8+ functions and generators

 Terminology